riyo222za/portfolio-web/readme.md

                Font now becomes 10px
                set font size in elements to 1.6rem which equals 16px then line height rule of thumb is 1.75
+        - You can also use rem to scale height and width for box sizing, if there is text in the box.

 ----------------------------------------------------